alwaysappear/Transform---Nav/README.md

 $ npm run watch

-Go to./public and run index.html as Live Server on VS code.
+Go to ./public and run index.html as Live Server on VS code.